-- Relate the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants to the delivery of legal services and the development and expansion of access to legal services. - Analyze the American legal system and the principles and procedures that apply to legal questions, including a focus on New York jurisprudence. - Locate, analyze, and integrate print and electronic sources of law, and communicate how they apply to legal questions using written, oral, and visual means. - Discern the special and complex issues involved in advocacy and litigation and relate them to representation of clients.
+- Relate the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants to the delivery of legal services and the development and expansion of access to legal services. - Analyze the American legal system and the principles and procedures that apply to legal questions, including a focus on New York jurisprudence. - Locate, analyze, integrate, and validate print and electronic sources of law, and communicate how they apply to legal questions using written, oral, and visual means. - Discern the special and complex issues involved in advocacy and litigation and relate them to representation of clients. - Discuss issues relating to diversity, equity, inclusion, and access with respect to the legal profession.